-Claim Disputes
+Claim Disputes/Reconsiderations

-Providers disputing a Claim previously adjudicated must request such action within 180 calendar days of Passport's original remittance advice date.
-Regardless of type of denial/dispute (service denied, incorrect payment, administrative, etc.); all Claim disputes must be submitted on the Passport Provider Appeal Form found on Provider website and the Provider Portal.
+Providers disputing a Claim previously adjudicated must request such action within 60 days of Passport's original remittance advice date.
+Regardless of type of denial/dispute (service denied, incorrect payment, administrative, etc.); all Claim disputes must be submitted on the Passport Claims Request for Reconsideration Form (CRRF) found on Provider website and the Provider Portal.
 The form must be filled out completely in order to be processed.